What will my surgical care cost?

 Minor procedure ‘MOPS’ fees

 Sometimes, Dr Sharp may suggest that your lesion can be removed in our clinic, without a hospital admission required.
 All procedures performed in our clinic are considered ‘outpatient’ procedures, and as such they don’t attract a private health fund rebate.
 The total fee for your lesion excision cannot be accurately determined until after we receive the pathology results back following your procedure.
 So as to avoid patients bearing unexpected costs, we only charge an upfront fixed ‘gap’ payment for in-clinic excision of lesions.
-This ‘gap’ payment is payable on the day of your minor procedure.
+This ‘gap’ payment is payable 4 weeks prior to your minor procedure.
 After we receive your pathology results, we bill Medicare for the remaining rebatable amount.
 Medicare will post this payment to you as a cheque, issued to Dr Sharp.
 When you receive this cheque, please promptly forward it to us so your account can be finalised.

 Does Dr Sharp offer finance or surgical loan options?